IOTPaySDK/IOTPay-iOS/README.md

 ### 2.3 Event Flow and Options
 <br />
-IOTPay provide two options for the payment, "Recurring Purchase" and "Simple Purchase".
+Now IOTPay is installed and imported.
+Next step is your choice with two options for the payment, "Recurring Purchase" and "Simple Purchase".
 Please choose the one based on your needs.<br />

 ### Option A, "Simple Purchase":
 This is a simpler solution, that users should enter their card info each time for the purchase.